 These simple seven steps can be used to plan anything.
 I encourage you to pick one thing you’ve always wanted to do and start the planning process right now.

 Starting with number one, tell me what you want.

 You can drop your response in the comments below.
-Or join the conversation in our private Facebook group.
+Or come say “hi” on Facebook.